R e v i e w s

 – The Cyprus Truth (Αλήθεια).

-"Yiannis Hadjiloizou dares to take Mozart's Requiem to new levels of musical expression, creating an awe inspiring and commanding effect, both with his music, but mostly with his personality on the podium alone.
+"Yiannis Hadjiloizou dares to take Mozart's Requiem to new levels of musical expression, creating an awe inspiring and commanding effect, both with his music, as well as with his personality on and off the podium.
 He is magnetic to watch and there is no doubt we will be seeing a lot of him around."

 – Franz Anton Krager, Conductor